wp-plugins/query-strings-remover/readme.txt

 After installing Query Strings Remover sure empty you cached resources in order to see the magic of this plugin.

-If you have any problem and want to contribute any suggetion please contact us on www.gethow.org site.
+If you have any problem and want to contribute any suggetion please contact us on http://atulhost.com/query-strings-remover link.

+Contact Author at http://atulhost.com for more details.

 == Installation ==
 1. Upload the `query-strings-remover` folder to the `/wp-content/plugins/` directory